C. Swing-up Control (Demo)

 Pendulum Dynamics

-The dynamics of the pendulum can be redefined in terms of pivot acceleration AAA (see Figure 9) as
+The dynamics of the pendulum can be redefined in terms of pivot acceleration AA (see Figure 9) as

 Control Law based on Lyapunov Function